 “In 2022, it’s expected that organizations will prioritize standardizing key security metrics and tracking them more effectively,” Sankar says.
 “We will see security leaders realize the value of these programs and shift to make these a top priority as we move into 2022.”

-Also read: Best Risk Management Software for 2022
+Also read: Best Risk Management Software

 And a Worry for the Future: Quantum Cryptography